 Las Vegas woman sentenced in 2019 death of boyfriend’s daughter

-(AP) -A Las Vegas woman has been sentenced to at least 20 years in prison in connection with the death of her boyfriend’s young daughter in 2019.
+LAS VEGAS (AP) — A Las Vegas woman has been sentenced to at least 20 years in prison in connection with the death of her boyfriend’s young daughter in 2019.

 A jury in July convicted 26-year-old Shevhuan Miller on charges of murder and child abuse.